Understanding the Car Insurance Renewal Process

 - List of any recent tickets, accidents, or claims

 Step 2: Request identical quotes Compare quotes with identical coverage specifications (same liability limits, deductibles, and optional coverages) so you're making a true apples-to-apples comparison.
-Get at least three quotes.
-Check out the best auto insurance companies for 2026 as a starting point for who to contact.
+Get at least three to five quotes.
+Check out the best ways to compare car insurance companies as a starting point.

 Step 3: Evaluate total costs and company quality Look beyond the headline premium.
 Research each insurer's AM Best financial strength ratings, J.D.
 Power customer satisfaction scores, and your state's complaint ratios.
 Price isn't everything—claims handling quality matters enormously when you actually need your coverage.

-Step 4: Verify all discounts Confirm you're receiving every applicable discount: defensive driving course completion (5–15% savings), vehicle safety features, low annual mileage, good student (10–25% for eligible teens), multi-policy bundling, paperless billing, autopay, and paid-in-full discounts.
+Step 4: Verify all discounts Confirm you're receiving every applicable discount: telematics/safe driving (up to 30%), defensive driving course completion (5–15%), vehicle safety features, low annual mileage (10–30%), good student (varies by insurer), multi-policy bundling (5–25%), paperless billing, autopay, and paid-in-full discounts.

 Making the Switch Without Coverage Gaps